Mirror83/miscalleneous-bash/README.md

 apart from the scripts themsevels and the comments therein The heading for each section is the name of the script and the number that it corresponds to in the [pdf](ICS_2305_BASH_ASSIGNEMNT.pdf)

+## 2. character-count.sh
+The required [JUJAYetu](./JUJAyetu.txt) text file is in the current directory

 ## 4. read-empty.sh
 You can test that this command behaves as expected using the [./fav-animals](./fav-animals/) directory.